 Assist in DNS ecosystem risk management activities.

-With ICANN's Global Stakeholder Engagements team, participate in a global, multi-stakeholder effort to improve cybersecurity and mitigate cybercrime.
+With ICANN's Global Stakeholder Engagements team, participate in a global, multistakeholder effort to improve cybersecurity and mitigate cybercrime.

-The OCTO does not seem to have produced much in terms of SSR analysis that is available to the public.
-The “Open Data Initiative,” the DAAR reporting, and the Internet metrics project all seem to be projects with associated data that is internal to ICANN org.
+OCTO does not seem to have produced much in terms of SSR analysis that is available to the public.
+The Open Data Initiative, the DAAR reporting, and the Internet metrics project all seem to be projects with associated data that is internal to ICANN org.
 It is not clear how useful any of this work has been thus far to the larger community that ICANN org is intended to serve.

 SSR1 Recommendation 25

-ICANN should put into place mechanisms for identifying both near and longer-term risks and strategic factors in its Risk Management Framework.
+“ICANN should put into place mechanisms for identifying both near and longer-term risks and strategic factors in its Risk Management Framework.”

 SSR2 Conclusion: This recommendation remains relevant and was partially implemented.
 The implementation did not have the full, intended effect.